andrew1007/mrfa-demo/article/part2.md

 Saving computed values is duplication in disguise.
 Storing computed values requires permanent maintenance for the lifespan of the app.
 When the data origin changes, the computed value needs to be updated in conjunction.

+Never denormalize a state tree for speculative optimization.
 Assume an algorithm is fast until proven otherwise.
-Never denormalize a state tree for speculative optimization.
-Powerful, functional, and robust memoization (covered in part 3) solves virtually all performance issues.
+On top of this, algorithms become a vanishing concern when computed values are cached.
+Powerful, functional, and robust memoization strategies will be covered (in part 3).

 ## Selectors: consistent and predictable data computation